ansarialiakbar/Pokedex/README.md

 Pokémon Images: See images of the Pokémon fetched directly from the API.

 # Technologies Used
-React Native: Framework for building the mobile application.
+React js: Framework for building the web application.

 JavaScript: Programming language used to create interactivity.